giswqs/aws-open-data-blogpost/blog.md

 - **Right side**: View the same area after the earthquake
 - **Divider**: Drag the vertical divider left or right to compare different parts of the scene
 - **Synchronization**: Both sides pan and zoom together, maintaining perfect geographic alignment

-The `m.set_center()` function centers the map on the most impacted area at zoom level 16, providing detailed street-level view of the earthquake damage.

 ### Downloading Images for Offline Analysis